Farooq Leghari: Civil service and politics

-Upon returning to Pakistan, he joined the Central Superior Services (CSS) in 1964 and worked as civil servant in East Pakistan before returning to Pakistan.
-In 1973, he resigned from the civil service and joined the Pakistan Peoples Party (PPP) on the invitation of Prime Minister Zulfiqar Ali Bhutto.
-In 1975, he was elected as Senator for Punjab and participated in general elections held in 1977 in the DG Khan constituency.
-He was appointed as Minister of Defence Production and was appointed Secretary-General of the PPP in 1978.
+Upon returning to Pakistan after completing education in UK, he joined the Central Superior Services (CSS) in 1964 and worked as civil servant in East Pakistan.
+In 1973, he resigned from the civil service and joined the Pakistan People's Party (PPP) on the invitation of Prime Minister Zulfiqar Ali Bhutto.
+In 1975, he was elected as Senator for Punjab and participated in general elections held in 1977 from the DG Khan constituency.
+He served as Minister of Defence Production and was appointed Secretary-General of the PPP in 1978.

 In 1980s, he became known as a leading figure of presiding mass demonstrations against President Zia-ul-Haq's administration and was imprisoned several times by Police.
-Leghari participated in general elections held in 1988 in DG Khan's constituency.
-He was appointed as Minister for Water and Power under Prime Minister Benazir Bhutto.
-His term was abruptly ended by President Ghulam Ishaq Khan after his dismissal of Prime Minister Bhutto and successfully defended his constituency in general elections held in 1990.
-He served as Deputy Leader of the Opposition under Benazir Bhutto, serving in opposition against Prime Minister Nawaz Sharif.
+Leghari participated in general elections held in 1988 from DG Khan's constituency.
+He was appointed Minister for Water and Power under Prime Minister Benazir Bhutto.
+After President Ghulam Ishaq Khan dismissed the Benazir Bhutto government, Leghari successfully defended his constituency in general elections held in 1990.
+He served as Deputy Leader of the Opposition under Benazir Bhutto, against Prime Minister Nawaz Sharif.

 In 1993, he witnessed the resignations of President Ghulam Ishaq Khan and Prime Minister Nawaz Sharif, and joined the caretaker cabinet of caretaker Prime Minister Moeenuddin Ahmad Qureshi as Finance Minister.
 During this period, he presided over the 21st Islamic Conference of Foreign Ministers held in Karachi from 25 to 29 April 1993.
-He successfully participated well in general elections held in 1993 and retained his seat in the National Assembly as he was the only PPP member from Dera Ghazi Khan.
+He successfully participated in general elections held in 1993 and retained his seat in the National Assembly and was the only PPP MNA from Dera Ghazi Khan.

-Leghari was named and appointed as Foreign Minister by Prime Minister Benazir Bhutto on 13 November 1993 but soon won the nomination for the presidency.
+Leghari was appointed Foreign Minister by Prime Minister Benazir Bhutto on 13 November 1993 but soon won the nomination for the presidency.